Two Languages, One Mind

 We treat English as a medium for thinking, arguing, creating, and becoming - a living language, a way of being in the world.

 Our students arrive at high school having experienced bilingual education since kindergarten.
-By tenth grade, they operate fluently in both Mandarin and English - switching between languages not by translation but by instinct.
+By tenth grade, they operate fluently in both Mandarin and English, switching between languages by instinct rather than translation.

 This is more than linguistic skill.
 Bilingualism reshapes cognition.
-Students who think in two languages develop greater cognitive flexibility, stronger executive function, and deeper appreciation for the relationship between language and thought.
+Students who think in two languages develop greater cognitive flexibility, stronger executive function, and deeper appreciation for how language shapes thought.